chapmanbe/6018_2017/README.md

 1. **Mathematical and Computational Concepts of Numbers**
     1.  **Principles**
-        1. Integer, rational, real, and complex numbers in mathematics
+        1. Integer, rational, real, and complex numbers in mathematics and Python
+          1. Information loss
+        1. Positional representation of numbers
+        1. Random numbers
-        1. Integer, rational, real, and complex numbers in Python
+        1. Arrays of numbers
+    1.  **Application:
-    1.  **Application: representing biomedical data numerically**
+      1. representing biomedical data numerically**

-1. **Code Blocks in Python**
-    1. **Principles**
-        1. If/Else If/Else Blocks
-        1. Repeition with For and While Loops
-    1. **Applications**
+      1. Calculating with numbers: body mass index, computing forces

   1. **Collections**
       1.  **Principles**
+          1. Mutable and immutable
-        1. Set theory
+          1. Set theory---uniquness
           1. Strings, lists, tuples, dictionaries, and sets in Python
       1.  **Application:**
           1. Using Python collections to represent laboratory test data
           1. Using sets to analyze biomedical texts
           1. Counting kmers
           1. Dictionaries and ICD-9 codes (MIMIC2)

+1. **Code Blocks in Python**
+    1. **Principles**
+        1. Functions
+        1. If/Else If/Else Blocks
+        1. Repetition with For and While Loops
+    1. **Applications**

 1.  **Functions in Mathematics and Computing**
     1.  **Principles**
         1. Mathematical description of functions